vexdev/kotlin-datastore-serializer/README.md

 ### `@CloudKey`

-The `@CloudKey` annotation is used to mark a property in a data class that represents the key of an entity in Google Cloud Datastore.
+The `@CloudKey` annotation is used to mark a property in a data class that represents the key of the entity in Google Cloud Datastore.
 Only one property in a data class can be annotated with `@CloudKey`.
 If more than one property is annotated, an `IllegalStateException` will be thrown during decoding.